bcaffo/regmodsbook/manuscript/01_introduction.md

 Please submit pull requests if you find errata!
 In addition the course notes can be found also on GitHub [here](https://github.com/bcaffo/courses/tree/master/07_RegressionModels).
-While most code is in the book, *all* of the code for every figure and analysis in the book is in the R markdown files files (.Rmd) for the respective lectures.
+While most code is in the book, *all* of the code for every figure and analysis in the book is in the R markdown files (`.Rmd`) for the respective lectures.

 Finally, we should mention `swirl` (statistics with interactive R programming).
 `swirl` is an intelligent tutoring system developed by Nick Carchedi, with contributions